cthit/speakIT/README.md

 The backend is built with go so lets install go with the instructions at https://golang.org/doc/install

 1. Download the tar-ball "Download go for linux"
-2. Extract the archive you downloaded into /usr/local, creating a Go tree in /usr/local/go:
+2. Extract the archive you downloaded into /usr/local, creating a Go tree in /usr/local/go using the following command

-3. `$ sudo tar -C /usr/local -xzf go1.16.4.linux-amd64.tar.gz`
+`$ sudo tar -C /usr/local -xzf go1.16.4.linux-amd64.tar.gz`

 4. Edit your .profile file in your home directory and add the following line to the end of that file

 `export PATH=$PATH:/usr/local/go/bin`